Definition of AngularJS ng-class

 Output 2: On click of Block A

-Output 4: Select Square from Dropdown
+Output 4: Select Square from the Dropdown

-Output 5: Select Circle from Dropdown
+Output 5: Select Circle from the Dropdown

 Output 6: Default state before applying animation

-Output 7: On Click on Square animation occurs
+Output 7: On Click on Square, animation occurs

 Conclusion